pierreforstmann/pg_log/README.md

 # pg_log
-PostgreSQL extension to display log with a SQL function
+PostgreSQL extension to display log from SQL

 # Installation